 I grew up in Warsaw, Poland’s capital city, and I am ‘the 90’s kid’.
 I graduated in Environmental Biology from the University of Warsaw.
 I also studied Computational Methods of Physics at the same university.
 I defended my Ph.D. at the School of Environmental Sciences, University of East Anglia in Norwich, UK.

 Since then, I have worked as a bio-modeller and a bioinformatician in research institutes in Warsaw, Poznań, Paris.
-Currently I am back in Warsaw after moving to commercial data science.
+Currently I am back in Warsaw.

 For more detailed info on projects I did, see the tab RESEARCH.

 |Almae Matres||University of Warsaw, Poland

 University of East Anglia, Norwich, UK

 |2021-now||Research fellow at the Center for Systemic Risk Analysis, University of Warsaw|

 |2020-2021||Working in IT industry in Warsaw, Poland|

 |2017-2020||Post-doc at the Pierre Louis Institute of Epidemiology and Public Health in Paris (IPLESP - joined research unit of the INSERM and the Sorbonne University) working on modelling of spread and evolution of the influenza virus during seasonal epidemics in France|